wish-wish/TheFlags-CurrencySymbols/README.md

 # TheFlags-Currency
 TheSectionFlags, totals 297 flags and TheCurrencySymbol total 201 symbals, for cocos and for unity too, add easy remember tag compare flags for humanid reading and distinguish.<br/>
-some data of json is come from my personal project TheCoin<br/>
+some data of json is come from my personal project TheCoin or TheSingle，The Art Content is from searchengine and manage<br/>
 provide the single picture or the atlas plist big compound picture <br/>
 the python code is for checking the symbols and the flags.<br/>
+wish or dream one day, the product can cover all the section of there, this is a big wish and a big dream.<br/>
 <br/>
 for some reason, i am seeking job now,  if you intersting<br/>
 <br/>